 J. Tuomas Harviainen is tenure track Associate Professor of Information Practices at Tampere University, but as a firm lifelong learner is working on a second doctorate in design management, at Aalto ARTS.
 Harviainen holds Master’s degrees in Theology (Helsinki) and Service Innovation and Design (Laurea UAS), and a doctorate in Information Studies and Interactive Media (Tampere).
 He also has a small service design agency of his own, Jinamic, and edits the journal Simulation & Gaming.
-Harviainen has over 40 peer reviewed publications and has co-edited six books.
+Harviainen has over 50 peer reviewed publications and one published monograph, and he has co-edited seven other books.
 His research in the area of design studies focuses on design management, the service design of information systems, game development as a type of design, and design business ethics.

 Lehtonen, M. J., Ainamo, A. & Harviainen, J. T. (2019).
 The four faces of creative industries: Visualizing the game industry ecosystem in Helsinki and Tokyo.
 Innovation & Industry, LatestArticles.